 Buy Silver Coins:

 Silver Dollars, Morgan Silver Dollars, Liberty Half Dollars, Barber Quarters & more silver.
-Silver was one of world’s most precious metals and was used in the manufacturing of American coins from 1796 up until1964.
+Silver was one of world’s most precious metals and was used in the manufacturing of American coins from 1796 up until 1964.
 The extremely high price of silver forced the US Mint to use a clad copper-nickel alloy for most US coins beginning in 1964.
 In 1986, the US Government began production on a silver coin that quickly gained popularity all over the world affectionately known as the American Silver Eagle.
 Every year since, mints in Philadelphia, San Francisco and West Point produce Silver Eagles in proof and brilliant uncirculated finishes with a $1 face value.
-Frisco Gold and Silver and Richardson Gold and Silver Exchange have a large collection of American and Foreign silver coins.
+Frisco Gold and Silver Exchange has a large collection of American and Foreign silver coins.
 We can order silver in ounces for investment purposes, and we buy silver coins on a regular basis from investors.
 We would like for you to make us your number one destination for silver coin trading and purchase.

 When a coin is certified, it is given a condition score from 1 to 70, which establishes the coin’s grade, based on the sharpness of the original strike when the coin was minted, as well as the presence (or lack thereof) of any imperfections, such as dings, scratches or even fingerprints.

-RGSE and FGSE sell Certified Coins like these Silver Eagles.
+FGSE sells Certified Coins like these Silver Eagles.

 Coins intended for general circulation are referred to as Business Strike coins.
 These coins have a matte finish, just like a nickel or quarter that you may have in your pocket right now.
 The subset of these coins that is at or near the top condition are called Mint State.
 A coin from the old West that is in superior condition, with minimal visible scratches, for example, may achieve a grade of Mint State 64, written as “MS64.”